Nosp1/Dnd/README.md

 #### STEP 9: See a summary of your character.

 When all the steps above have been completed, you will be able to see a summary of your character, and you will be able to choose whether you want to save it or not.

+### Future features.

+To check out what we are working on or suggest something to implement, check out our Issues page.